Charles Ponzi

-Born and raised in Italy, he became known in the early 1920s as a swindler in North America for his money-making scheme.
+Born in Lugo, Italy, he became known in the early 1920s as a swindler in North America for his money-making scheme.
 He promised clients a 50% profit within 45 days or 100% profit within 90 days, by buying discounted postal reply coupons in other countries and redeeming them at face value in the U.S. as a form of arbitrage.
 In reality, Ponzi was paying earlier investors using the investments of later investors.
 While this type of fraudulent investment scheme was not invented by Ponzi, it became so identified with him that it now is referred to as a "Ponzi scheme".
 His scheme ran for over a year before it collapsed, costing his "investors" $20 million.